hazelcast/hazelcast-client-protocol/README.md

 * parameters to existing custom types

 While expanding the protocol, one needs to follow these simple guidelines:
-* `since` field of the protocol definitions of the the newly added parameters, methods, events and custom types should be equal to the current protocol version.
+* `since` field of the protocol definitions of the newly added parameters, methods, events and custom types should be equal to the current protocol version.
 * New services should have the id of the 1 + the highest id of the existing services.
 * New methods should come after the existing methods on the protocol definitions and have the id of the 1 + the id